Making Science Accessible

 The Content is not intended to provide specific technical, business, accounting or other advice for your individual circumstances, and you should consult your own professional advisors to determine how any information or material provided in this Database apply to your individual circumstances.

+The users of CANWIN data must formally acknowledge data originators, contributors and sources.
+This acknowledgement should appear as a citation, such as when citing a book or journal article.
 In instances where formal citations are not possible, the use of ethical policies for data collection and data use are recommended.
 Such models are available in Article 8(j) of the 1992 Convention on Biological Diversity.
+Suggested citation practices include:

 Centre for Earth Observation Science Department of Environment and Geography 466 Wallace Building Winnipeg, MB R3T 2N2 Phone: (204) 474-9297 Fax: (204) 272-1532 Email: portalco (at) umanitoba.ca